 Stuart Rennie is an Associate Professor in Social Medicine at the University of North Carolina (UNC) at Chapel Hill (USA), Core Faculty at the UNC Bioethics Center and Extraordinary Professor in Medicine at Stellenbosch University.
 He obtained his Masters in Anthropology and PhD in philosophy from Leuven University (Belgium).
 A member of the HIV Prevention Trials Network (HPTN) Ethics Working Group, he is currently an investigator in projects on the ethics of HIV research with pregnant adolescents, decision-making in HIV cure trials, and the use of HIV DNA for public health surveillance.
 Professor Rennie’s current teaching and research interests focus on research ethics, public health ethics and medical ethics in developing countries, primarily in sub-Saharan Africa.
 Professor Rennie serves as co-Principal Investigator for the REDSSA project.

 Nezerith Cengiz is a bioethicist, researcher and part-time lecturer at CMEL.
-She completed her undergraduate studies in Public Health and an Honour’s and Master’s degree in Bioethics and Health Law at the Steve Biko Centre for Bioethics at the University of Witwatersrand.
-Ms Cengiz has a background working in vascular surgery research and ophthalmology.
-She currently serves as a Research Assistant on the REDSSA project.
+She completed her undergraduate studies in Public Health at Monash University and an Honour’s and Master’s degree in Bioethics and Health Law at the Steve Biko Centre for Bioethics at the University of Witwatersrand.
+Ms Cengiz has a background working in research in the fields of vascular surgery and ophthalmology.
+She currently serves as a research assistant on the REDSSA project.

 Dr Lulu Nair